MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     python rest-client.py
     ```

-6. When prompted, enter some text and review the language that is detected by the service, which is returned in the JSON response.
-For example, try entering "Hello", "Bonjour", and "Hola".
+5. When prompted, enter some text and review the language that is detected by the service, which is returned in the JSON response.
+For example, try entering "Hello", "Bonjour", and "Gracias".
-7. When you have finished testing the application, enter "quit" to stop the program.
+6. When you have finished testing the application, enter "quit" to stop the program.

 ## Use an SDK